Spagett1/pineflash/README.md

 - [x] Some sort of toast while stuff is downloading, flashing, etc.
 - [x] V2 support
 - [ ] Windows support
-- [ ] In app instructions for getting the pinecil ready to flash
+- [ ] In app instructions/images for getting the pinecil ready to flash
 ## Feel like supporting me?
 Well you can buy me a coffee (or rather tea bags or something since i dont drink coffee ;))